 The next part is being consistent.
 This is in everything you do both in serving the client to your marketing and business development activities.
 Developing systems, schedules, and processes at your firm will help this in terms of serving clients, making marketing decisions, partners retreats and more.

 This will help drive efficiency, produce order and balance all of your value-adding activities.
-Whether content marketing, advertising meetings, networking or developing referral partners, having a schedule to follow and systematize your workflow will allow you to do so at a consistent pace, measure the time you spend on all your actions (and therefore the ROI) as well as become known by others for being reliable.
+Have a schedule to follow and systematize your workflow.
+This will allow you to do so at a consistent pace, measure the time you spend on these actions and understand their associated ROI.
+Pencil in all you events and items.
+From content marketing, advertising, networking, business development and so on.

 Getting Referrals from Clients